German economy narrowly avoids recession | DW | 14.11.2019

 The German economy has surprised experts by growing slightly in the third quarter.
-Despite months of trade woes, some say the economy is doing just fine.
+The narrow escape was largely due to consumer spending.

-The German economy grew an unexpected 0.1% in the third quarter, data released Thursday showed.
+The German economy grew an unexpected 0.1% in the third quarter, data released on Thursday showed.

 Figures from the German statistics office Destasis showed positive growth in gross domestic product from July to September compared to the previous quarter.
 The growth allowed Europe's largest economy to narrowly sidestep a recession.